 The atmospheric flash system lowers the fluid pressure from the LP crystallizer to atmospheric pressure conditions.
-Fluid from the LP crystallizer discharges into the AFT.
+Fluid from the LP crystallizer discharges into the Atmospheric Flash Tank (AFT).
 Fluid from the AFT flows by gravity to the primary clarifier.
-The steam from the AFT is discharged to the dilution water heaters and excess steam is vented to the atmosphere.
+The steam from the AFT is discharged to the dilution water heaters and excess steam is vented to atmosphere.